altsanz/angularjs-tips/README.md

 ```

+### Link vs Controller, inside a directive

+Link for only simple DOM manipulation and event handling.
+Controller when logic or templates are expected to be _not that simple_.

+## Testing

-# Mocking a factory and injecting it in a controllerAs
+### Mocking a factory and injecting it in a controllerAs

 ```javascript